yurigo/express-rpc-videogames-rating/README.md

 ```
 {
-    id: 1
+    id: 1,
-    name: "The Legend of Zelda: Ocarina of Time"
+    name: "The Legend of Zelda: Ocarina of Time",
     score: 4,
     votes: 3,
     users: [